Zerraa/tenacity-tera/content/dungeon-guide/mt/r9-kennel-extreme.md

 ---
-title: RK-9 Kennel (Hard)
+title: RK-9 Kennel
-description: Guide for the dungeon RK-9 Kennel (Hard)
+description: Guide for the dungeon RK-9 Kennel
 weight: 1
 toc: true
 ---

-You can jump off the platform and fall somewhere around the center of the map.
+**You can jump off the platform and fall somewhere around the center of the map.**

 <div id="first-boss">